Back to Top

 Students continue hands-on skill development in manipulation techniques covered in previous classes and learn more advanced techniques as determined by the instructor.

 This class is the first course in a two-course sequence concerning the anatomy and physiology of the human body, from a systems-based biomedical perspective.
 Students will learn the structure and function of the skeletal, muscular, nervous and integumentary systems.
 The laboratory experience will enhance student understanding of surface anatomy, in order to facilitate the study of point location.
 The laboratory experience may include observation of human cadavers.

 This class is the second course in a two-course sequence concerning the anatomy and physiology of the human body, from a systems-based biomedical perspective.
 Students will learn the structure and function of the cardiovascular, respiratory, gastrointestinal, genitourinary, endocrine and immune systems, and the sensory organs.
 The laboratory experience may include observation of human cadavers.

 : CHARTING, DOCUMENTATION AND LEGAL ISSUES

 Students will learn skills in order to communicate with other allied health care members regarding a patient's condition (including making referrals, using appropriate medical abbreviations and terminology) and demonstrate accurate charting practices, including documentation of a patient visit.
 Some legal issues will be addressed.

-: CLINIC SEMINAR 1
+: CLINIC SEMINAR 1 (ADVANCED DIAGNOSIS)

 This class offers a review of diagnosis to give T5's greater confidence as they begin internship.
 Attention is directed toward hands on practice with taking of pulse, tongue observation and diagnosis, and learning and implenting palpation.
 Basic points, methods, content, steps of setting up diagnosis of diseases and patterns are emphasized.
 The seminar als o covers analysis of reason for misdiagnosis.